benbrastmckie/.config/CheatSheet.md

    cd ~/<path to file from home directory>
 ```

-alternatively, open the project in NeoVim, hitting `ctrl+t` to open the terminal in project folder.
+Alternatively, open the project in NeoVim, hitting `ctrl+t` to open the terminal in project folder.
 To initialise a local git history, run `git init`.
-You may then exit the terminal with `ctrl+t` and open LazyGit, ignoring all files you do not wish to track with `i` in the files window as above, and staging all files you wish to track with `<space>`.
+You may then exit the terminal with `ctrl+t` and open LazyGit, ignoring all files you do not wish to track with `i` in the files window as above, and staging all files you wish to track with `<space>`, or staging all files that have not been ignored with `a`.
 Hit `c` to commit staged files, entering `initial commit` and hitting `<return>`.
 You are now ready to make commits and branches to your local git history.
 Using `<space>` to checkout past commits in the commits window in LazyGit results in a detached-head state which is useful for viewing the history of the project.